ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 Follow the steps below to update the body of the service class, which you created when [creating the first `Query` type](#create-the-all-field-resource-function) to add the definition of the `CovidData` object type.

-1. Add the `public` and `distinct` modifiers to the created service class, and add the code below to the body of the service class by editing the source to define the initial record and function.
+1. Add the `distinct` descriptor to the created service class, and add the code below to the body of the service class by editing the source to define the initial record and function.

     ```ballerina
     private final readonly & CovidEntry entryRecord;